FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/prereqs_overview/Installation_prerequisites_for_Unix_based_servers/_index.md

 ## Minimum UNIX hardware requirements

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> runs on any computer or virtual environment capable of running the supported version of the operating system.
+{{< SecureTransport/componentshortname  >}} runs on any computer or virtual environment capable of running the supported version of the operating system.
 The computer or virtual environment requires a functional network connection.

-The following table provides the minimum hardware requirements needed to install <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>:
+The following table provides the minimum hardware requirements needed to install {{< SecureTransport/componentshortname  >}}:

 <table>
    <thead>